-Rebecca Jackson General Services Manager
+Rebecca Jackson, General Services Manager

 This measure tracks the department's non-program spending with certified minority, women, and disadvantaged business enterprises (MWDBE).

-Data is obtained from the statewide financial accounting system expenditure reports and United Missouri Bank purchasing card reports.
-Certified vendors are maintained in a statewide procurement vendor database.
 Vendors may be certified through the Office of Administration as well as the Missouri Regional Certification Committee.
 Included in these expenditures are items such as materials, equipment, tools and supplies.
 Program spending, including construction, design consultants, local agencies, highway safety and multimodal programs and exempted activities such as utilities, postage, organizational memberships, conferences and travel are excluded from total dollars spent.